-Partner: International Energy Policy Organisations: IEECP (NL)
+Partner: Institute for European Energy and Climate Policies - IEECP (NL)

-Asset(s) of major interest: Replication Handbook, Policy Roadmaps
+Asset(s) of major interest: Policy Roadmaps, Sister projects cluster

 Acquiring and sharing know-how and experience in strategic plans and policy recommendations regarding facilitating the creation and operation of community initiatives that use bioenergy applications is a key asset for IEECP, as well as investigating cases of practical relevance and replicable results.
-Thus, it will act as major multiplier of the project's results, ensuring the wide dissemination of the replicable approaches and outcomes, as well as their further validation through extensive affiliate networks, decision-makers and users.
+Thus, it will act as a major multiplier of the project's results, ensuring the wide dissemination of the replicable approaches and outcomes, as well as their further validation through extensive affiliate networks, decision-makers and users.
+IEECP will further build on the concept of a group of sister projects.
+Finally, we plan to transfer most important contents from the BECoop website to an IEECP web area in the next 2 years, to ensure the contents are available on a longer time frame.

-8 Conclusions and next steps
+8 Conclusions and steps forward

-This first version of the BECoop Exploitation and Sustainability Plan has described the strategy and methodology employed in this respect within the framework of BECoop, while also providing an overview of its Background and Foreground IP as well its Exploitable Results.
+This final version of the BECoop Exploitation and Sustainability Plan describes the strategy and methodology employed in this respect within the framework of BECoop, while also providing an overview of its final Background and Foreground IP as well as its Exploitable Results.
 A dedicated tool, namely the IPR Matrix, has been elaborated in order to facilitate the identification and management of BECoop's assets by project partners under the supervision of the Exploitation Manager (Q-PLAN) throughout the project.

-Accordingly, the Exploitation and Sustainability Plan of BECoop will be updated to reflect the final project results along with their protection, ownership, access rights with the support of all partners.
-The final version of the "Exploitation and Sustainability Plan" will provide a more accurate outline of the main exploitable assets of the project, the main target groups of external stakeholders (e.g. prospective end-customers) and the potential benefits they stand to gain from BECoop's outcomes, the exploitation plans per asset, per partner and per groups of partners.
-Alongside, the updated report will encompass the measures that have been taken to protect the partnership's IP, fostering the successful post-project exploitation and sustainability of the project's assets.
+Accordingly, the Exploitation and Sustainability Plan of BECoop reflects the final project results along with their protection, ownership, access rights with the support of all partners.
+This version of the Exploitation and Sustainability Plan provides a more accurate outline of the main exploitable assets of the project, the main target groups of external stakeholders (Bioenergy Communities) and the potential benefits they stand to gain from BECoop's outcomes, the exploitation plans per asset, per partner and per groups of partners.
+Alongside, this report encompasses the measures that have been taken to protect the partnership's IP, fostering the successful post-project exploitation and sustainability of the project's assets.